-In verse 11, Paul says, "Let a woman learn in silence with all submission."
-From here through chapter 3 Paul will deal with the qualifications for Church leaders.
+Then in verse 11, "Let a woman learn in silence with all submission."
+From here through Chapter 3, Paul deals with the qualifications for church leaders.

 And they fall into three categories... character, giftedness, and gender.
 Sadly, today's church stresses giftedness.
 Yet the only giftedness Paul mentions is "apt to teach."
 His priority is on character and gender.